Mold Allergies: Types, Symptoms & Treatment

 - Itchy, watery eyes

-- Itchy skin around the mouth, nose and lips
+- Itchy skin around the mouth, nose and throat

 If you think you may have a mold allergy, speak to your doctor or an allergist for an official diagnosis.